hippiehunter/dblbook/src/chapter_2/literals.md

 it's possible to overlay a literal record onto another if the overlaid record is named.
 However, you cannot specify a packed data field within the scope of a literal field.

 #### Boxing Literals
-In the .NET environment, literals or those cast as type 'object' undergo a type conversion from a Synergy literal type to a .NET literal type before being boxed.
+In the .NET environment, literals or those cast as type 'object' undergo a type conversion from a DBL literal type to a .NET literal type before being boxed.
 For instance, the literal "abc" is changed to a string type, and the number 10 becomes @int.
-If you wish to retain an alpha, decimal or implied decimal literal type, simply cast the literal as the desired Synergy type (@a, @d, @id).
+If you wish to retain an alpha, decimal or implied decimal literal type, simply cast the literal as the desired DBL type (@a, @d, @id).
 Boxing literals usually happens when adding a literal directly to an object collection or passing it as a parameter to a routine that takes an object parameter.